andybrice/specserv/README.md

-specserv
+SpecServ
 ========

-Serve test results to a web browser.
+Serve HTML test results from any directory to a web browser via HTTP.

+Currently uses RSpec, but aims to be platform-agnostic.